Drinks Per Person Wedding

 Real-World Example: 100 Guest Wedding

-Let's walk through a complete calculation for a typical 5-hour evening wedding:
+Let's walk through an illustrative calculation for a 5-hour wedding:

 Step 1: Calculate Total Drinks